Today, my LinkedIn Learning review will help you decide if this site is worth the subscription and what you can learn.

 The second type is a more audio-oriented course that usually takes the form of a lecture and has relatively few visual materials.

-They tend to deal with more abstract concepts, and are useful because I found you can easily listen them as you would a podcast, without the need to always have a screen in front of your eyes – ideal for more casual use.
+They tend to deal with more abstract concepts and are useful because I found you can easily listen to them as you would a podcast, without the need to always have a screen in front of your eyes – ideal for more casual use.

 But what about courses specifically made for writers and writing projects?
 If that’s your main focus, then you’ll be glad to know that there are many courses available for writing subjects as well, especially in the Creative section.